Skip to content

 num_vehicles int

-Number of robots/vehicles.
+Number of vehicles/robots.

 1

-max_dist float
+max_dist Optional[float]

 depth int